codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 ## Manual code signing

 {{<notebox>}}
-If you are using [Codemagic Teams](../teams/teams), then signing files, such as Apple certificates and profiles, can be managed under the [Code signing identities](./code-signing-identities) section in the team settings and do not have to be uploaded as environment variables as in the below instructions.
+If you are using [Codemagic Teams](../teams/teams), then signing files, such as code signing certificates and profiles, can be managed under the [Code signing identities](./code-signing-identities) section in the team settings and do not have to be uploaded as environment variables as in the below instructions.
 {{</notebox>}}

 In order to use manual code signing, you need the following values: